Best Passport Photo Apps 2026: 10 Apps Tested for State Dept Rules

 1. Snap2Pass — Best Overall

-Platform: iOS | Rating: 4.8 stars | Price: Free (AI validation $4.99)
+Platform: iOS | Rating: 4.8 stars | Price: Starting at $9.95 (AI Expert Validated $14.95)

 Snap2Pass uses AI to validate your photo against government requirements without altering your appearance — a critical distinction in 2026.
 The app checks head size, background color, eye position, and expression, then flags specific issues before you submit.